-- 1. To address the rapid annual increase in the numbers (e.g., districts going to 1 to 1) and types of tech devices (e.g., HVAC using the internet, phones over the internet, school safety devices that use the internet) and services (e.g., KY K-12 internet bandwidth service) being used by over 750,000 KY K-12 students and adults for instructional, communication, physical safety, cybersafety and cybersecurity purposes; - 2.
-To address the needs of schools for online daily formative testing, intermediate/quarterly testing and end of year high-stakes summative testing that provide quick feedback/results to both students and teachers; - 3.
-To help properly address the people side of edtech in districts so there are the right number of technicians, digital learning coaches and other basic edtech leadership responsibilities in districts (data accuracy, cybersecurity/cybersafety/cyberprivacy, strategic planning, emerging technology) that help ensure the school technology is kept
+- districts (data accuracy, cybersecurity/cybersafety/cyberprivacy, strategic planning, emerging technology) that help ensure the school technology is kept reliable for students and teachers, is maximized in instruction, is cybersecure/cybersafe and is of high quality (e.g., data); - 2.
+To address the rapid annual increase in the numbers (e.g., districts going to 1 to 1) and types of tech devices (e.g., HVAC using the Internet, phones over the Internet, school safety devices that use the Internet) and services (e.g., KY K-12 Internet bandwidth service) being used by over 750,000 KY K-12 students & adults for instructional, communication, physical safety, cybersafety and cybersecurity purposes; - 3.
+To address the needs of schools for online daily formative testing, intermediate/quarterly testing and end of year high-stakes summative testing that provide quick feedback/results to both students and teachers; - 4.

-- reliable for students and teachers, is maximized in instruction, is cybersecure/cybersafe and is of high quality (e.g., data); - 4.
 To restore the significant cuts (i.e., \$5M+) of over the past 10 years to the basic KY K-12 edtech funding.
 The legislature has provided a KETS allocation each year since the Kentucky Education Reform Act which remained at \$19.5 million from SY 1992-SY 2009.
-Through a series of budget reductions, the KETS allocation was reduced to \$15.4 million from SY2013-SY2020; and, - 5.
-There have been zero increases in basic cost of living costs to KETS since 1992 which is very unrealistic if the expectation to maintain basic high quality services for schools and districts.
+Through a series of budget reductions, the KETS allocation was reduced to \$15.4 million from SY2013-SY2021; and, - 5.
+There have been zero increases to counteract the effects of inflation to KETS since 1992 which is very unrealistic if the expectation is to maintain basic high-quality services for schools and districts.